Disney buying Fox film, TV units for $52 billion in digital push

-REUTERS - Walt Disney Co has struck a deal to buy film, television and international businesses from Rupert Murdoch’s Twenty-First Century Fox Inc for $52.4 billion in stock, giving the world’s largest entertainment company an arsenal of shows and movies to combat growing digital rivals Netflix Inc and Amazon.com Inc.
+(Reuters) - Walt Disney Co (DIS.N) has struck a deal to buy film, television and international businesses from Rupert Murdoch’s Twenty-First Century Fox Inc (FOXA.O) for $52.4 billion in stock, giving the world’s largest entertainment company an arsenal of shows and movies to combat growing digital rivals Netflix Inc (NFLX.O) and Amazon.com Inc (AMZN.O).

 The deal brings to a close more than half a century of expansion by Murdoch, 86, who turned a single Australian newspaper he inherited from his father at the age of 21 into one of the world’s most important global news and film conglomerates.
 The new, slimmed down Fox will focus on TV news and sport.

+Early indications are that the deal will not face strong resistance from antitrust regulators as AT&T Corp’s (T.N) bid to acquire Time Warner Inc (TWX.N) has done.
+U.S. President Donald Trump, who has attacked the AT&T deal, spoke to Murdoch on Thursday and congratulated him on the deal, according to the White House.

-Shares of Fox, which have surged more than 30 percent since talk of the deal surfaced in early November, climbed 4.1 percent in midday trading.
-Disney shares rose 2.2 percent after the company said it expects to buy up to $20 billion of its own shares to offset dilution from the all-stock deal.
+Shares of Fox, which have surged more than 30 percent since talk of the deal surfaced in early November, closed up 6.5 percent.
+Disney shares rose 2.7 percent, spurred on by the company’s plan to buy up to $20 billion of its own shares to offset dilution from the all-stock deal.
 Disney will also assume about $13.7 billion of Fox debt in the deal.

 Fox stockholders will receive 0.2745 Disney shares for each share held and will end up owning about a quarter of Disney.